lisatiann/coffee-labs-take-home-assignment/README.md

 4. I created an array that contains some mock data so that users can immediately interact with the edit and delete functionality.

-5. For the interviewer's convenience, I chose to host the project on Vercel so that I could generate a preview link.

-6. I used TypeScript, React, and localStorage to fulfill the requirements of the assignment.
+5. I used TypeScript, React, and localStorage to fulfill the requirements of the assignment.
 All the must have requirements are complete.

 ## Images of Core Screens
 Main View